CZA1006/HealthChain/README.md

 4. **Frontend demo dApp (`frontend/` – Vite + React)**
    - Simple webpage that walks through the end-to-end flow:
+     1. User authentication via SQLite backend API or localStorage fallback
-     1. Connect MetaMask (Hardhat Localhost).
+     2. Connect MetaMask (Hardhat Localhost).
-     2. Register wearable data (hash computed in the browser).
+     3. Register wearable data (hash computed in the browser).
-     3. Create a listing for that dataset.
+     4. Create a listing for that dataset.
-     4. Switch to a second account, approve HTC, and buy access.
+     5. Switch to a second account, approve HTC, and buy access.
-     5. Check whether the current account can access the dataset.
+     6. Check whether the current account can access the dataset.

+5. **Backend API Service (`backend/` – Node.js + Express + SQLite)**
+   - RESTful API for user authentication and session management
+   - SQLite database for data persistence
+   - JWT-based authentication
+   - Automatic fallback to localStorage when backend is unavailable

 The entire system runs on a **local Hardhat node** and is intended as an easy-to-understand, inspectable prototype.